-There are plenty of great games on the Oculus Store for Quest, but did you know you can download games, experiences, and useful tools from an entirely different library?
+There’s are plenty of great apps on the Oculus Store for Quest, but did you know you can download games, experiences, and useful tools from an entirely different library?
 With SideQuest, you can expand your horizons with unofficial mods, tools, and indie gems of all sorts, both paid and free.
 Find out how (and why) with this handy dandy guide.

-SideQuest has an awesome library of content, including cool multiplayer games like Blast World, mods for games you already own on Quest such as Beat Saber, and tools that can let you do things Oculus could never dream of allowing you to do.
+SideQuest has an awesome library of content, including cool multiplayer games, mods for games you already own on Quest such as Beat Saber, and tools that can let you do things Oculus could never dream of allowing you to do.

 What you’ll need:

 - Quest or Quest 2

-- A computer or modern Android device – Computers include: Windows 8 or above PC, Linux PC, or macOS device
+- A computer or modern Android device – Computers include: Windows 8 or above PC, Linux PCs, macOS

-- USB to USB Type C cable to transfer apps to Quest
+- USB Type-C cable to transfer apps from computer /Android device to Quest

-- A few minutes to jump through some minor hoops
+- A few minutes to jump through some hoops

 1: Install SideQuest on Your Computer or Android Device